-Competence -Context Use advanced skills to conduct research, or advanced technical or professional activity, accepting accountability for all related decision-making; transfer and apply diagnostic and creative skills in a range of contexts

-Act in a wide and often unpredictable variety of professional levels and ill-defined contexts
+Competence -Context Use advanced skills to conduct research, or advanced technical or professional activity, accepting accountability for all related decision-making; transfer and apply diagnostic and creative skills in a range of contexts Act in a wide and often unpredictable variety of professional levels and ill-defined contexts

 - Adopt a holistic approach to midwifery care and the integration of knowledge.
-Conduct a systematic holistic assessment of women's needs based on midwifery theory and evidence-based practice. - Plan care in partnership with the woman taking into consideration the role and potential input of all members of the maternity care team. - Implement planned midwifery care to achieve the identified outcomes. - Evaluate a woman's progress toward expected outcomes and review plans in accordance with evaluation data and partnership with the woman. - Establish and maintain caring interpersonal relationships with women and their families. - Assess and confirm the health of women during pregnancy, labour, birth and the puerperium and provide appropriate midwifery

-Care - Identify, critically analyse, disseminate and integrate midwifery and other evidence into midwifery practice. - 8.
-Initiate and/or participate in and evaluate audit and use the outcome of an audit to improve the provision of maternity care. - Contribute to service planning And budgetary processes through the use of audit and midwifery knowledge.
+Conduct a systematic holistic assessment of women's needs based on midwifery theory and evidence-based practice. - 2.
+Plan care in partnership with the woman taking into consideration the role and potential input of all members of the maternity care team. - 3.
+Implement planned midwifery care to achieve the identified outcomes. - Evaluate a woman's progress toward expected outcomes and review plans in accordance with evaluation data and partnership with the woman. - 5.
+Establish and maintain caring interpersonal relationships with women and their families. - Assess and confirm the health of women during pregnancy, labour, birth and the puerperium and provide appropriate midwifery care. - 7.
+Identify, critically analyse, disseminate and integrate midwifery and other evidence into midwifery practice. - Initiate and/or participate in and evaluate audit and use the outcome of an audit to improve the provision of maternity care. - 9.
+Contribute to service planning And budgetary processes through the use of audit and midwifery knowledge.

 - Demonstrate autonomy, experience, competence, accountability, authority and responsibility in midwifery practice. - 2.
-Demonstrate leadership in midwifery practice. - Use knowledge to autonomously identify, resolve and evaluate intellectual issues and practical problems that appear in midwifery practice. - Identify and integrate research into areas of health care that can incorporate the best evidencebased practice. - Use acquired skills to conduct an in-depth research study relevant to professional midwifery practice.
+Demonstrate leadership in midwifery practice. - Use knowledge to autonomously identify, resolve and evaluate intellectual issues and practical problems that appear in midwifery practice. - Identify and integrate research into areas of health care that can incorporate the best evidencebased practice. - 5.
+Use acquired skills to conduct an in-depth research study relevant to professional midwifery practice.

-Competence -Role Act effectively under guidance in a peer relationship with qualified practitioners; lead multiple, complex and heterogeneous groups Take significant responsibility for the work of individuals and groups; lead and initiate activity

-1. Effectively manage the midwifery care of women and their families.

-- Contribute to the overall goal/mission of the health care institution. - 3.
-Demonstrate the ability to work as a team member. - Determine priorities for midwifery care based on need, informed choice, acuity and optimal time for an intervention. - 5.
-Select and utilise resources effectively and efficiently. - Utilise methods to demonstrate quality assurance and quality management. - 7.
-Delegate to other midwives activities commensurate with their competence and within their scope of professional practice, having due regard for the principles outlined in the scope of nursing and midwifery practice framework when delegating a particular role or function. - 8.
-Facilitate the coordination of care.
-This is achieved through working, in partnership with a woman, with all team members to ensure that a woman's care is appropriate, effective and consistent. - Provide leadership in clinical practice and act as a resource and role model for midwifery practice.

-- The graduate should be able to: - Co-ordinate evidence-based practice audit and research to develop and evaluate midwifery practice. - 2.
-Actively contribute to the professional body of midwifery knowledge. - Demonstrate the value of midwifery through the generation of midwifery knowledge and innovative midwifery education and practice. - Teach others from a broad and in-depth knowledge base derived from reflection on midwifery practice and expertise. - Critically review the working of teams and demonstrate skills in negotiation and the management of conflict.
+npetence - Act effectively under guidance in a peer relationship with qualified practitioners; lead multiple, complex and heterogeneous Take significant responsibility for the work of individuals and groups; lead and initiate activity groups LEVEL 8 LEVEL 9 The graduate should be able to: 1.
+Effectively manage the midwifery care of women and their families.
+2. Contribute to the overall goal/mission of the health care institution.
+3. Demonstrate the ability to work as a team member.
+4. Determine priorities for midwifery care based on need, informed choice, acuity and optimal time for an intervention.
+5. Select and utilise resources effectively and efficiently.
+6. Utilise methods to demonstrate quality assurance and quality management.
+7. Delegate to other midwives activities commensurate with their competence and within their scope of professional practice, having due regard for the principles outlined in the The graduate should be able to: 1.
+Co-ordinate evidence-based practice audit and research to develop and evaluate midwifery practice.
+2. Actively contribute to the professional body of midwifery knowledge.
+3. Demonstrate the value of midwifery through the generation of midwifery knowledge and innovative midwifery education and practice.
+4. Teach others from a broad and in-depth knowledge base derived from reflection on midwifery practice and expertise.
+5. Critically review the working of teams and demonstrate skills in negotiation and the management of conflict.